-Monopod heads and tripod heads are essentially the same in at least one way.
-They give the photographer flexibility in changing the angle between the camera and the monopod or tripod legs.
+So you're looking for information on Monopod heads, specifically which is the best monopod for your situation.
+First of all, let's get one thing straight.
+Monopod and tripod heads are essentially the same in at least one way.
+They support your camera and lens and both give you flexibility in changing the angle between the camera and the monopod or tripod legs.

 Ball heads are by far the most popular and most widely used type of head for monopods when shooting still photos.
 Fluid heads are more popular for shooting video.